Overview

 Problem

-Back in 2023, Pinterest lacked a unified approach to motion design, resulting in inconsistent transitions and reduced user experience.
+Back in 2023, Pinterest didn't yet have a unified approach to motion design, which led to inconsistent transitions across the product.

 Challenge